tsahara/r7rs/content/basic.md

 either mutable\index{mutable} or
 immutable\index{immutable}.
-Literal constants, the strings returned by \ide{symbol->string}, and possibly the environment returned by {\cf scheme-report-environment}
-are immutable objects.
+Literal constants, the strings returned by \ide{symbol->string}, and possibly the environment returned by ``scheme-report-environment`` are immutable objects.
 All objects created by the other procedures listed in this report are mutable.
 It is an